JelloSarm/MusicVisuals/README.md

 I am also proud of orchestrating the scene as it did have to go through several iterations beforehand.
 Learning how to use the camera in ways such as screen-shake were fun to learn and were worth the work.

+Jason: I'm most proud of the way that I brought my creative vision to life.
+When we came up with the idea to do a ROR2 themed project, the first thing I wanted to do was to create the scene where the planet explodes at the end of the game because I knew it was going to be cool.
+I knew it was going to be difficult to do, but I stuck with the idea and it all came together in the end.
+I'm also happy with how I handled the problem solving side of this assignment.
+I ran into a few issues such as low frame rates and scaling on different screen sizes.
+I was able to resolve these issues by optimizing my code and solving inefficiencies.

 # Markdown Tutorial

 This is *emphasis*